CM Punk

 Phillip Jack Brooks (born October 26, 1978), better known by his ring name CM Punk, is an American professional wrestler and actor.
-As of November 2023, he is signed to WWE, where he performs on the Raw brand and is the World Heavyweight Champion in his record-tying second reign.
-Regarded as one of the greatest professional wrestlers of all time, he is known for his outspoken and confrontational straight edge persona, which is based on his real-life experiences.
-His 434-day reign as WWE Champion is the 10th-longest world title reign in the company's history.
-(Note: This ranking does not acknowledge Antonio Inoki's championship victory in November 1979, which is not recognised by WWE.)
+As of November 2023, he is signed to WWE, where he performs on the SmackDown brand.
+Brooks is known for his outspoken and confrontational straight edge persona, which is based on his real-life experiences.

 Brooks began his wrestling career on the independent circuit in 1997.
-He signed with Ring of Honor (ROH) in 2002, where he won the ROH World Championship once and was one of the inaugural inductees into the ROH Hall of Fame in 2022.
-Brooks signed with WWE in 2005 and won the WWE Championship twice, the World Heavyweight Championship three times, (Note: This refers to the version of the championship active between 2002 and 2013.) and the ECW Championship, the Intercontinental Championship and the World Tag Team Championship (Note: This refers to the version of the championship active between 1971 and 2010.) once each.
+He joined Ring of Honor (ROH) in 2002, winning the ROH World Championship once, and was inducted into the ROH Hall of Fame in 2022.
+Brooks joined WWE in 2005 and won the World Heavyweight Championship three times, (Note: This refers to the version of the championship active between 2002 and 2013.) the ECW Championship, the WWE Intercontinental Championship, the WWE Championship twice, and the World Tag Team Championship (Note: This refers to the version of the championship active between 1971 and 2010.) once each.
 Brooks also won the Money in the Bank ladder match in 2008 and 2009 (making him its only back-to-back winner), was named Superstar of the Year at the 2011 Slammy Awards, and was voted PWI Wrestler of the Year in 2011 and 2012.
 After acrimoniously leaving WWE in 2014, Brooks retired from wrestling but returned in 2021 when he joined All Elite Wrestling (AEW), where he won the AEW World Championship twice.
-Brooks was fired in September 2023 after backstage controversies and returned to WWE two months later, where he has since headlined multiple major pay-per-view and livestreaming events, including WrestleMania 41 – Night 1, and won the newer version of the World Heavyweight Championship twice.
-(Note: This refers to the version of the championship active since 2023.)
+Brooks was fired in September 2023 after backstage controversies and returned to WWE two months later, where he has since won the World Heavyweight Championship twice (Note: This refers to the version of the championship active since 2023.) and the WWE Championship once more.
+Brooks was inducted into the Wrestling Observer Newsletter Hall of Fame in 2025.

 Outside of wrestling, Brooks pursued a career in mixed martial arts and joined the welterweight division of Ultimate Fighting Championship (UFC), losing via submission to Mickey Gall in his professional debut at UFC 203 in 2016.
-He lost his second fight to Mike Jackson via unanimous decision at UFC 225 in 2018, which was later overturned to a no contest; he never fought again and officially retired in August 2021.
+He lost his second fight to Mike Jackson via unanimous decision at UFC 225 in 2018, which was later overturned to a no contest; he never fought again and retired in August 2021.
 He worked as a pundit on WWE Backstage (2019–2020) and has been a part-time color commentator for Cage Fury Fighting Championships since 2018.
-He also starred in the horror films Rabid (2019), Girl on the Third Floor (2019), and Jakob's Wife (2021), as well as the wrestling drama series Heels (2021–2023).
+He also starred in the horror films Rabid (2019), Girl on the Third Floor (2019), and Jakob's Wife (2021), the animated comedy Zootopia 2 (2025), as well as the wrestling drama series Heels (2021–2023) and the crime drama Mayans M.C.
+(2022–2023).